markjoshwel/fluffy58/README.md

    - backspace turns into delete.
    - key `/` turns into `\`. (using `/` as a mnemonic - remember the line!)

-   access the layer by holding the `lower` key.
+   access the layer by holding the `LOWER` key.

 3. **adjust layer**

+   gives access to all function keys, arrow keys, `MENU` key, caps lock, mouse control, controller reset and numpad.

-   access the layer by holding `lower + adjust`. (the `adjust` key is only accessible in the lower layer.)
+   access the layer by holding `LOWER` + `ADJUST`. (the `ADJUST` key is only accessible in the lower layer.)

-   you can toggle the layer on by double tapping `adjust`, while holding down `lower`.
+   you can toggle the layer on by double tapping `ADJUST`, while holding down `LOWER`. if toggled, you can exit the layer by pressing `ESC`.

 ### layout